 Our approach is based on four levels, which we consider in the overall systemic context in order to achieve the optimum result.

-(2) Conception of the optimal material flow
+(2) Consideration of the material flow structure within the factory

-(3) Detailing of the production logistics processes
+(3) Consideration of the production logistical processes

 (4) Assessment of operational costs and future performance